btcguide/btcguide.github.io/_pages/setup-wallets/paper-advanced.md

 TODO: add links to software and instructions.

-## Write Data to CDs/DVDs instead of USB Drives
+## Write Data to CD-Rs/DVD-Rs instead of USB Drives
 DVDs are less able to execute malware on your computer.
+They also help keep a permanent record for debugging, as they cannot be edited during/after setup.